Ordisoftware/Hebrew-Calendar/README.md

 #### In progress - Version 9.24

 - Code refactoring.
-- Update judaism web links.
+- Update web links about celebrations, calendar and judaism.

 #### 2022.02.01 - Version 9.23